thad75/OptionAI/README.md

 In this lab, you will be explorating the Spotify Python API: Spotipy

-# TP2 : Coming Soon
+# TP2 : Sentiment Analysis

+In this lab, you will be performing Sentiment Analysis using two types of Neural Nets

 # TP3 : Coming Soon